 - a.
-Any "when you encounter" conditional abilities that apply to the current encounter become pending. - b.
-A checkpoint occurs. - A paid ability window occurs, in which players may only use paid abilities.
+Any "when you encounter" conditional abilities that apply to the current encounter meet their trigger conditions. - b.
+A paid ability window occurs, in which players may only use paid abilities.
 Subroutines on the encountered ice can be broken during this window.
 If this step is skipped, no subroutines on the encountered ice are broken.
-(P) - d.
+(P) - c.
 Each unbroken subroutine becomes pending.
 A special reaction window opens for the pending subroutines, during which the Corp triggers and resolves those subroutines one by one in order.
-(If a subroutine ends the run, the encounter ends and the run moves to step 6.9.6, Run Ends). - e.
+(If a subroutine ends the run, the encounter ends and the run moves to step 6.9.6, Run Ends). - d.
+The Encounter Phase is complete (and the end-of-phase checkpoint occurs).
 Continue to step 6.9.4, Pass Ice.